Having heart failure means that for some

 To diagnose heart failure, your doctor will ask you questions

 about your medical history, talk about your symptom and do a

 physical examination.
 In most cases you

 will also have further tests to confirm the diagnosis and guide how

 your symptoms are controlled.
 These include blood tests, an electrocardiogram (ECG), a chest x-ray, an echocardiogram and a coronary angiogram.

 You may hear your doctor talk about the

 ‘ejection fraction’ of your heart.
-This is used
+This refers to

 the amount of blood that is pushed out of your left ventricle every

 time your heart beats.
-It is usually expressed as a percentage – a
+It’s usually expressed as a percentage.
+A

 normal ejection fraction is around 50-65 per cent, as there is